philipstringer/Kaggle-Project-Springleaf/README.md

 * Many features are lightly colored, indicating weak or negligible correlation—typical in high-dimensional datasets with a mix of signal and noise.
 ![](correlation-heat-map-of-numericals.png)

-Top 20 important Variables I would show all but there are too many:
+Top 20 important Variables.
+I would show all but there are too many:
 ![](top20numericvars.png)

 ### Problem Formulation